University of Nottingham Malaysia: Mobility programme

 Besides exchanging to the UK campus or the China campus, students may also take part in Universitas 21 mobility programme in which students may also be exchanged with universities partner to Universitas 21 in Australia, France, Germany, the Netherlands, United States, United Kingdom, Italy, Denmark, Canada, Mexico, Chile, Japan, China, and South Korea.

 These exchanges are not guaranteed but subject to agreement by the exchange partners at the time.

-Transportation

-Shuttle bus services are offered free as a university incentive to alleviate on-campus parking issues.
-However, shuttle bus services are by regulations restricted to students and staff of the university.
-The nearest public bus route is at the nearest town of Semenyih, approximately 3 km from campus.

-The university provides free transportation to the nearby Tesco super store and IOI City Mall which located in Putrajaya, special bus service to the Semenyih mosque for Friday prayers, and a shuttle bus service for students living in the student town of Taman Tasik Semenyih or Semenyih Lake park.
-A pedestrian bridge connects the neighbouring Taman Tasik Semenyih to the North entrance.